 2. Wire everything that doesn't move

 This is just common sense.
-No matter how much wireless gets better, wired is always much faster - and doesn't clog up the wireless bandwidth for other stuff.
-So for everything that isn't meant to move about - desktop computers but not laptops, plus your TVs, set-top boxes, streamers, printers and games consoles - always use a wired connection.
+No matter how fast wireless gets, wired is always faster - and doesn't clog up the wireless frequency bands.
+So for everything that isn't meant to move about - so desktop computers but not laptops, and TVs, set-top boxes, streamers, printers and games consoles - always use a wired connection wherever possible.

 Gamers will already know that a wired connection is snappier and more responsive, which makes a big difference when things get competitive.

-By wiring up all the fixed things, it frees up space and improves the performance of your mobile devices too.
+By wiring up all the fixed things, it improves the performance of the wireless devices too.

-Great network performance is crucial for the reliability of your cinema system - and almost all other smart tech.
-We are CEDIA Certified Networking Specialist, giving you excellent wired and wireless performance everywhere.
+Great network performance is crucial for the reliability of your cinema system - and all your other tech at home.
+Owen is a CEDIA Certified Networking Specialist, trained to deliver excellent wired and wireless performance everywhere.